Payment Accounts

 To provide the right solution for your use case, we offer a variety of payment accounts.
 Please refer to this section for more information on our payment solutions and specifics for each payment type.
 These are the payment accounts we currently support:

 ACH (Automated Clearing House) payments are an electronic form of payment between US bank accounts.
 They are a common and cost-effective way to transmit funds.
 Unlike other payment types, ACH transfers are not guaranteed funds and face the risk of returns up to 60 days after the transaction is settled (although most returns occur within 2-3 days).
-Read more about ACH Risk under Intro to Risk.
+Read more about ACH Risk under .

 We offer Same-Day and Standard (Next-Day) ACH transfers for both ACH pushes (credits) and ACH pulls (debits).